 A PC can be an agent of more than one patron, but these creatures are often rivals or at least jealous of one another.
 An agent who calls upon one of his patrons automatically displeases any others he might act on the behalf of.
-In game terms, this means that when an agent rolls his patron die of any type and succeeds in receiving patron assistance, he loses that die for ALL his other patrons.
-He crosses out that die type on his character sheet for any and all patrons and cannot use it again until he makes amends and/or repays his debts to his masters.
+In game terms, this means that when an agent rolls his patron die of any type, he loses that die for ALL his patrons.
+He crosses out the entire die column on his character sheet and cannot use it again until he makes amends and/or repays his debt to every one of his patrons.